 Digital Cross Border payments is the latest buzz work for ripe innovation across every technology firm.
-Before we deep dive into how digital payments work, its working principle, stake holders involved, parameters to improve, bottlenecks in the current system, let us first understand what is ‘international digital payments system’.
+Before we delve into the specifics of how digital payments operate, their underlying principles, the parties involved, the parameters that need to be improved, and the current system’s bottlenecks, let’s first define what the “international digital payments system” is.

 One IT stack spreads IT expenditures over a huge revenue-cost basis, and the bank can also avoid prodigious IT modernization makeover costs that would generally occur every few years across many local markets.

 What Is Being Done To Improve The Situation?

 Image source : Bank of England